Excel VBA DatePart Function

 As the June month is in the 2nd quarter, this displays the 2nd Quarter, as shown in the above screenshot.

 In this example, all the values will be filled up in the cells.

 Private Sub Workbook_Open() Dim DummyDate As Date DummyDate = ActiveSheet.Cells(2, 2) ActiveSheet.Cells(2, 2).Value = Day(DummyDate) ActiveSheet.Cells(3, 2).Value = Hour(DummyDate) ActiveSheet.Cells(4, 2).Value = Minute(DummyDate) ActiveSheet.Cells(5, 2).Value = Month(DummyDate) ActiveSheet.Cells(6, 2).Value = Weekday(DummyDate) End Sub

 The dates are filled in the cells in the excel sheet, for that the code is written as Active Sheet.cells.
-By this code the date which is present may be year month or date can be inserted into the given cells.
+By this code, the date which is present maybe a year, month, or date can be inserted into the given cells.

 For example, in the above screenshot,